timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-09-12
+# Objectives for Today 2022-09-13

-- Update the Key Performance Indicators for the adventure.
-- Update the weekly topic in discord/reddit.
-- Update the weekly plans / goals for for Week 37
-- Attempt some Web Dev to create a simple roadmap page for Trailing Brakes
+- Doing...
+Things...
+- Trying to get a tree in engine
 - Short stream: Tim takes indie for a hike!

 ## NOTICE: